MadeAgents/Hammer/README.md

 - **sealtool** ([Seal-Tools](https://github.com/fairyshine/Seal-Tools)): Only single-turn test data is considered, and the data format is converted, resulting in 294 samples.
 - **toolalpaca** ([ToolAlpaca](https://github.com/tangqiaoyu/ToolAlpaca)): Textual tool definitions were converted to JSON format, and prompt conversion was applied, resulting in 114 samples.

-The processed evaluation datasets are placed under the `data` directory, and are all in the Hammer function calling prompt format (examples available at [Hammer dataset example](https://github.com/MadeAgents/Hammer/blob/main/data/train/masking_sft_data_example.json))
+The processed evaluation datasets are placed under the `data/train` directory, and are all in the Hammer function calling prompt format (examples available at [Hammer dataset example](https://github.com/MadeAgents/Hammer/blob/main/data/train/masking_sft_data_example.json))

 ### Evaluate Hammer Model